drozdik-m/deadline-game/README.md

 # Deadline

 A proof-of-concept game called Deadline for training.
-[Get the demo](./Unity/ReleaseBuilds/1.0.rar).
+[Get the demo for Windows](./Unity/ReleaseBuilds/1.0.rar).

 More info at https://martin-drozdik.cz/projects/hra-deadline (czech language only)